 Capital requirements and capital adequacy ratios are provided for in the CRR, transposing the Basel III regulation into European law.
 CRR requires that credit institutions must comply with several minimum solvency ratios.
-These ratios are defined as Common Equity Tier 1, Tier 1 or Total Capital divided by risk-weighted assets.
-Risk weighted assets are the sum of all assets and off-balance sheet items weighted according to the degree of credit risk inherent in them.
-The solvency ratios also take into account market risk with respect to the bank's trading book (including interest rate and foreign currency exposure) and operational risk in the calculation of the weighted risk.
-On top of the capital requirements defined by the solvency ratios, the regulation imposes a capital conservation buffer and, in certain cases a systemic risk buffer and/or a countercyclical buffer.
+These ratios are defined as Common Equity Tier 1 capital, Tier 1 capital and or total capital divided by risk-weighted assets.
+Risk weighted assets for credit risk are the sum of all assets and off-balance sheet items weighted according to the degree of credit risk inherent in them.
+The solvency ratios also take into account market risk and counterparty risk with respect to the bank's trading book (including interest rate and foreign currency exposure), operational risk, credit valuation adjustment risk and settlement risk in the calculation of the risk weighted assets.
+On top of the capital requirements defined by the solvency ratios, the regulation imposes a combined buffer requirement (see below).

-Solvency is also limited by the leverage ratio, which compares Tier 1 capital to non-risk weighted assets.
+Solvency is also limited by the leverage ratio, which compares Tier 1 capital to the total exposure measure (non-risk weighted).

-The minimum solvency ratios required under CRD IV/CRR are 4.5% for the common equity tier-1 ("CET1") ratio, 6.0% for the tier-1 capital ratio and 8.0% for the total capital ratio (i.e., the pillar 1 minimum ratios).
-As a result of its supervisory review and evaluation process ("SREP"), the competent supervisory authority (in the Issuer's case, the ECB) can require the Issuer to maintain higher minimum ratios (i.e., the pillar 2 requirements which in 2016 have been split by the ECB in a pillar 2 requirement and a pillar 2 guidance) because, for instance, not all risks are properly reflected in the regulatory pillar 1 calculations.
-On top of this, a number of additional buffers have to be put in place, including a capital conservation buffer of 2.5%, a buffer for systemically important banks ("O-SII buffer", to be determined by the national competent authority) and a countercyclical buffer in times of credit growth (between 0% and 2.5%, likewise to be determined by the national competent authority).
+The minimum solvency ratios required under CRD/CRR are 4.5% for the common equity tier-1 ("CET1") ratio, 6.0% for the tier-1 capital ratio and 8.0% for the total capital ratio (i.e., the pillar 1 minimum ratios).
+As a result of its supervisory review and evaluation process ("SREP") or its examination of internal approaches, the competent supervisory authority (in the Issuer's case, the ECB):

+can require the Issuer to maintain higher minimum ratios (i.e., the pillar 2 requirements which in 2016 have been split by the ECB in a pillar 2 requirement and a pillar 2 guidance) because, for instance, not all risks are properly reflected in the regulatory pillar 1 calculations.